At Plunge Pools Gold Coast, we now build not only small plunge pools but also larger concrete pools tailored to your family’s lifestyle.

 Council Fees, Permits, and Inspections: What You Need to Know

 Want a pool?
 You need approval.
-Skip this step, and you’re looking at fines, delays, and expensive fixes.
+Skip this step, and you may face fines, delays, or costly fixes.

 How Much Do Permits Cost?